 Jordan is a wonderful travel destination.
-It has otherworldly landscapes, a long and complex history, a unique culture, beaches in the south, the dead sea in the west, deserts, and of course, one of the new seven wonders of the world – Petra.
+It has otherworldly landscapes, a long and complex history, a unique culture, beaches in the south, the dead sea in the west, deserts, and of course, one of the world’s new seven wonders – Petra.
 In this article, we want to explore everything you need to know before traveling to Jordan.

 Jordan is an outstanding destination for traveling independently, making the most of what the country has to offer.
 And believe me, that’s enough!